openstack-archive/infra-manual/doc/source/creators.rst

   - name: openstack/<projectname>
     template:
       - name: merge-check
+      - name: python-constraints-jobs
-      - name: python-jobs
+      - name: python3-constraints-jobs
-      - name: openstack-server-publish-jobs
+      - name: openstack-server-publish-jobs-constraints
       - name: check-requirements
       - name: integrated-gate
       - name: publish-to-pypi
-      - name: python3-jobs
       - name: translation-jobs

 You can find more info about job templates in the beginning of